Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Prospect of the search for LFV boson coupling at electron-proton collider

 We study the LFVZD in a model-independent way.
 For this, we consider the following general-purpose BSM Lagrangian.

-where $\ell_i$ represents the $i^\text{th}$ generation lepton and $g^{ij}$'s are the coupling constants of $\ell_i$ and $\ell_j$ pair with the $Z$ boson.
-The subscript of $g^{ij}$ essentially indicates the Lorentz structure, namely vector ($v$), axial-vector ($av$), tensor ($t$), or axial-tensor ($at$), of the couplings with the $Z$ boson.
-Equation (\ref{eqn:lag}) represents a general and model-independent Lagrangian.
+where $\ell_i$ represents the $i^\text{th}$ generation lepton and $g^{ij}$'s are the coupling constants of $\ell_i$ and $\ell_j$ pair with the $Z$ boson, considering only the BSM contribution.
+In the Lagrangian, the indices $i$ and $j$ may be equal or different; $i\neq j$ corresponds to LFV.
+The subscripts of $g^{ij}$ indicate the Lorentz structure, namely vector ($v$), axial-vector ($av$), tensor ($t$), or axial-tensor ($at$), of the couplings with the $Z$ boson.
 This Lagrangian should not be identified as an ultraviolet complete model.
 In the popular BSM models, these types of interaction are usually generated when the particles with non-diagonal flavor coupling to the lepton sector run in the loop\,\cite{Illana:2000ic,DeRomeri:2016gum}.
 In the flavor conserving models, the flavor off-diagonal couplings of the $Z$ boson with the leptons are absent in the tree-level Lagrangian, thereby avoiding the ultraviolet divergences via the loops.
-However, they necessarily impose relations between the different $g$ couplings.
+In such flavor-conserving models, the effective LFV couplings arise only through loop-level processes and are typically subject to symmetry constraints (such as gauge invariance or flavor symmetries).
+These constraints often lead to relations among the different $g^{ij}$ couplings.